mdlincoln/mdlincoln.github.io/_posts/2013-08-08-scraping-the-smithsonian.md

 - Digital Humanities
 ---

-I'm proud to push one of my first real forays into digital humanities toolmaking to Github today: [si-scrape](https://github.com/mdlincoln/si-scrape), a Ruby script that scrapes data off of the Smithsonian Institution's collection web portal [collections.si.edu](http://collections.si.edu).
+I'm proud to push one of my first real forays into digital humanities toolmaking to GitHub today: [si-scrape](https://github.com/mdlincoln/si-scrape), a Ruby script that scrapes data off of the Smithsonian Institution's collection web portal [collections.si.edu](http://collections.si.edu).

 It's a quick and dirty implementation at the moment (one that will be happily outdated once the Smithsonian finishes deploying a [Linked Open Data](http://en.wikipedia.org/wiki/Linked_data) interface!) but it could hopefully serve as a model for web-scraping other institutions whose public-facing collection websites are at least partially machine-readable.